 Eden’s whaling culture is firmly entrenched in the past.
 Nowadays, the town provides outstanding opportunities to witness these mesmerising mammals at play.
 Enjoy up-close encounters with breaching humpbacks on a tour where cruise companies declare near-100% sighting success rates in season.
 Typically, the whale-watching period in Eden extends from mid-September until mid-November.
 Scenic boat cruises operate year round.

 Ben Boyd National Park

-In the northern section, Pinnacles lookout reveals colourful cliffs and coastal vistas, best viewed late afternoon when the sun glows on the rocks.
+In the northern section, Pinnacles lookout (see hero image) reveals colourful cliffs and coastal vistas, best viewed late afternoon when the sun glows on the rocks.

-Distance: 11km north of Eden to Pinnacles lookout car park; 35km south to Boyd Tower.
+Distance: 10km north of Eden to Pinnacles lookout car park; 35km south to Boyd Tower.

 Searching for Eden accommodation?
 Look no further…

-An inviting beachfront BBQ area and sizeable camp kitchen with views towards the water are among BIG4 Eden’s impressive facilities, while for kids there is the likes of a jumping pillow, tennis court, and playground.
+An inviting beachfront BBQ area and sizeable camp kitchen with water views are among the park's impressive facilities, while for kids there is the likes of a jumping pillow, tennis court, and playground.

 Plan your Eden escape with BIG4 now.
 Click or tap below.